 What Our Patients Have To Say

-“Dr. Dormu genuinely cares about his patients and it shows.
-He takes his time to educate patients and provides great care!
+"The doctors genuinely care about their patients and it shows.
+They take his time to educate patients and provide great care!
 After being misdiagnosed by several specialists he was able to diagnose and treat my vascular conditions.
-I can’t say enough about what a wonderful surgeon he is!
-I appreciate the great care I was given by him and his staff!”
+I can’t say enough about what wonderful surgeons they are!
+I appreciate the great care I was given!"

 What Foods Should Be Avoided After Bypass Surgery?

 Your diet and lifestyle contributed to your PAD, so moving forward after your surgery you’ll need to make some serious changes if you want to keep this from happening again.
 You will need to adopt what is known as a “heart-healthy diet.”
 We will discuss the nuts and bolts of this diet with you during your consultation and aftercare.
 These are the basics.